karagulamos/Kga.Algo/README.md

 ## Trie Data Structure

 Tries are useful in scenarios where we require fast lookups and/or retrieval defined by some **prefix**.
-Also, retrieving these keys (and/or associated values where required) can be done efficiently in near linear time of the nodes and edges in the trie.
+Also, retrieving these keys (and/or associated values where required) can be done efficiently in linear time of the nodes and edges in the trie.

 Below is a description of Trie data structures in this project found under the **Kga.Algo.Trees.Trie** namespace.